 Calculating the Electrical Load of a Breaker Panel

 To calculate the electrical load of a panel, multiply the amperage rating by the voltage in volts.
-To determine the electrical load, you must divide the total load by 120 volts.
-For phase load, you must multiply the voltage x route three x power factor.
+To determine the electrical load, you must divide the total load by 240 volts.
+For phase load, you must multiply the voltage x route three x power factor If applicable for 3 phase power.
 Aim for a maximum of 250 volts.
-Then multiply the number of fuses by the total number of fuses.

 To calculate the electrical load of a panel, you must know the voltage of each circuit breaker.
 The voltage is used to determine the breaker panel’s amperage rating.
 The amperage rating is divided by the voltage and divide by the peak usage.
 The total amps of the breaker panel is the electrical load.
 This calculation must be done for every circuit breaker, as the amperage ratings will increase over time.